 Phase 3: Selection

 The CAG will evaluate the collected information using the qualifications listed above.
 Primary candidates will be identified and formally interviewed by the CAG or its designated group.
-Based on the evaluation and interviews, the CAG will identify a recommended Chair and submit it to the EC for approval in the fall.
+Based on the evaluation and interviews, the CAG will identify a recommended Chair and submit it to the Executive Committee for approval in the fall.
 All candidates will receive timely feedback on the status of their application.

 Conference Week (July/August)